juice-shop/pwning-juice-shop/part2/security-misconfiguration.md

 run and troubleshoot the application.
 Not the slightest sign of [DevOps](https://en.wikipedia.org/wiki/DevOps) culture here.

-* The support team is located in some low-cost country and the team structure fluctuates a lot due to people leaving for jobs with even just slightly better wages.
+* The support team is located in a low-cost country and the team structure fluctuates a lot due to people leaving for jobs with even just slightly better wages.
-* To prevent abuse the password for the support team account is very strong.
+* To prevent abuse the password for the support team account itself is actually very strong.
 * To allow easy access during an incident, the support team utilizes a 3rd party tool which every support engineer can access to get the